ucsb-cs148-w25/pj02-lyricgenerator/README.md

 1. Currently, our app only works with `.jpg` formatted images.
 2. Currently, our app only has a predefined list of songs.
+3. When running tests, please run them in the `backend` or `frontend` root folders.

 ## Contributing